johandrevwyk/ValorantCompanion/README.md

 - **Dodge Pre-Game Lobby**: Leave a pre-game match before it starts.
 - **Insta Lock**: Select and lock and agent before the game starts
 > [!WARNING]
-> Riot may ban you for API use if you consistently use Insta Lock.
+> Riot may ban you for API abuse if you consistently use Insta Lock.
 Use at your own risk
 - **Match Details**: View all players in the current or pre-game lobby, including:
   - Agent
   - Name (Including hidden)